 What is a cover letter?

 In sales, your best route to a new customer is through a personal referral from a trusted source.
 Use your cover letter to refer yourself and your resume through, so that you’ll have an opportunity to sell yourself.
 This is a ‘first-impression’ moment.
 Establish trust by making your cover letter fully meet the expectations of the reader.
-Write to generate a jaw-dropping ‘Wow!’ experience and motivate the reader to open your resume.
+Write a cover letter to generate a jaw-dropping ‘Wow!’ experience and motivate the reader to open your resume.

 The same principles you learned when crafting your killer resume apply to your cover letter also.
 (If you need reminding, check out our article: How to write a great resume.)
 Below is a proven framework on which to hang your content.

 Include your full contact information so you’re certain the organisation has it, don’t just rely on your email address making it cleanly through an email trail.
 Your email address should create a professional impression.
 Don’t use an email address like firstname.lastname@example.org.
 Always include a date, so that your communication has a solid reference and can be found for queries in the future.

 2. Salutation / greeting.

 Be formal and use ‘Dear …’, not ‘Hi’, at least until you have a well-established dialogue with someone.
 Write to a named individual, it shows respect and you’re more likely to get personal attention.
 If necessary, ring the organisation and ask who to address your communication to.
 It demonstrates thoroughness and professionalism.